-In honor of Black History Month, internationally noted lecturer, author and historian C. R. Gibbs will present "The Underground Railroad in the District of Columbia," a lecture in which he highlights the trapdoors, church basements, conductors and stations of the "Liberty Line" that ran through Washington, DC.
+In honor of Black History Month, historian and author C. R. Gibbs will present his lecture "The Underground Railroad in the District of Columbia."
+You are cordially invited to learn about the trap doors and hiding places, the conductors and stations of the "Liberty Line" which passed through Washington, DC.